 UIC Law degree candidates benefit from a combination of academic and practical instruction by full-time and practicing adjunct faculty.
 Students are also encouraged to gain legal experience by taking advantage of legal clinic opportunities, externships, practicum, and professional education events, and by participating in more than 20 specific programs designed to prepare students for the bar examination.
 Students are also encouraged to consult the resources and expertise of the Career Service Office as they prepare for their careers.

-About The John Marshall Law School
+About the Former John Marshall Law School Heading link

 Before joining UIC, The John Marshall Law School, founded in 1899, was an independent law school that upheld a tradition of diversity, innovation, and opportunity and consistently provided an education that combined an understanding of the theory, philosophy, and practice of law.
 Due to their belief that the study of law was critical to the health of our democratic society, the Law School’s founders made it their guiding principle to offer working professionals from all walks of life the opportunity and access to study law.